Bob Stupak

-Robert Edward Stupak (April 6, 1942 – September 25, 2009) was a Las Vegas casino owner and entrepreneur.
+Robert Edward Stupak (April 6, 1942 – September 25, 2009) was an entrepreneur who became a Las Vegas casino developer and owner.
 He was also a poker player, winning titles at the World Series of Poker and the Super Bowl of Poker.
 He also competed on the World Poker Tour, and various other tournaments, as well as cash games, including High Stakes Poker on GSN.
 He once played a computer for half a million dollars and won.

 Early life

 Bob Stupak was the son of Chester and Florence Stupak.
 He was born in Pittsburgh, Pennsylvania.
 Chester Stupak ran a dice game called the Lotus Club in Pittsburgh for over 50 years.
 Stupak as a teenager was mainly interested in motorcycle racing, and once ranked third in the world after breaking a speed record.

-Gambling career

-Stupak moved back to Las Vegas in 1971.
-He bought the Vault casino in downtown and changed its name to Glitter Gulch.
-He created a cowgirl sign named Vegas Vicki to match the Vegas Vic sign at the Pioneer Club.
+Career

+Following army service at Fort Knox, Stupak started a coupon book company in 1964, at age 22, offering two-for-one restaurant discounts, which he relocated to Australia in 1965.
+Stupak moved back to Las Vegas in 1971, where he purchased the Chateau Vegas restaurant near the Las Vegas Convention Center.

 Stupak bought a 1.5 acre parcel north of Sahara Avenue at Las Vegas Boulevard South.
 On March 31, 1974, Bob Stupak's World Famous Historic Gambling Museum opened.
 "The name was about 10 ft longer than the casino", Stupak recalled years later.
 On May 21, an air conditioner caught fire and the building burned down.

 Two years later, Valley Bank's Perry Thomas loaned Stupak a million dollars to build the original Vegas World on the site of the former gambling museum.
 In 1979.
 Stupak opened Bob Stupak's Vegas World hotel and casino known for its promotions and the world's largest sign (which later blew down in a wind storm), and new twists on games, including the world's first quarter million and million dollar jackpot.
 At its peak in the mid-1980s, Vegas World grossed in excess of $100 million per year.
-In the meantime, Stupak donated $100,000 to the United Negro College Fund in exchange for a chance to play with the Harlem Globetrotters.
-He got his wish, and his appearance on the court in a Globetrotters uniform during one of their games shooting hoops made international news.